RESOStandards/reso-certification-utils/lib/certification/README.md

 $ git clone https://github.com/RESOStandards/web-api-commander.git
 ```

+JDK 11 or later is required.
+The recommendation is to use [OpenJDK 17](https://openjdk.org/projects/jdk/17/) or later.
+You may also use [Oracle JDKs](https://www.oracle.com/java/technologies/downloads/) but they may be subject to additional licensing requirements.

 Create a `.env` file (if you don't have one already) and add `WEB_API_COMMANDER_PATH`, pointing to the path where you downloaded the Commander.
 See: [sample.env](../../sample.env) for an example.